Lab Fellows are the pioneers of a new financial system – one that serves people and planet.

 Aelm is a consultancy and technology hybrid that uses big data and AI to improve business processes, benefit people’s lives and support the wider community.
 Its products include a data-driven tool to improve personal financial wellbeing and a new approach to regulatory reporting and analysis.

-Maysam has two decades’ experience in banking, including at National Bank of Dubai and JP Morgan, and as Vice President at United Overseas Bank, where he saw first-hand the impact of the financial crisis on the citizens of Iceland.
+Maysam is Managing Director at Aelm.
+He has two decades’ experience in banking, including at National Bank of Dubai and JP Morgan, and as Vice President at United Overseas Bank, where he saw first-hand the impact of the financial crisis on the citizens of Iceland.

 Chip In – Audrey Giroud